dbt-labs/docs.getdbt.com/website/docs/community/contributing/contributing-realtime-events.md

 #### Get Started

-- If registrations are open register at the [Coalesce Site](https://coalesce.getdbt.com/)
+- If registrations are open register on the [Coalesce website](https://coalesce.getdbt.com/)
 - Join #coalesce-updates on the dbt Community Slack